AdiSR127/Certificate-Portal/README.md

 # Certificate-Portal
-This is Online Certificate Portal Generator made in PHP & MySQL.
+This is a Online Certificate Portal Generator made in PHP & MySQL.

 Instructions To set-up Portal:
 1. Import the ..\db\part.sql into your SQL database